 Because both the Poodle and Yorkshire Terrier are hypoallergenic, chances are high that the Yorkie Poo will also be hypoallergenic, a trait that many seek out of necessity.

 The small size of the mixed breed, along with the blending of desirable attributes, also makes the Yorkie Poo appealing to many.
+They often look like teddy bears.

 So what are these attributes that small dog parents seek?